noel-ellis/ecommerce_website/README.md

 # Testing
 1. while the app is running, run the command `docker exec -it django bash` which will open a console inside the django container
-2. in the console, run `python manage.py test`
+2. to run tests, run `python manage.py test`
+3. to check coverage, first, run `coverage run manage.py test`, and then `coverage report`
-3. use control+D to exit the console
+4. use control+D to exit the console

 ## Testing Stripe
 Stripe provides special card numbers for testing.
 Use: